MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-PartnerApplication.md

 ### -TrustAnySSLCertificate
 This parameter is available only in on-premises Exchange.

 The TrustAnySSLCertificate switch specifies whether Exchange should trust certificates issued by a certification authority (CA) not trusted by the server.
+You don't need to specify a value with this switch.

 We don't recommend using this switch in a production environment.